daylightZhang/Computer-Science-Study-Notes/2022 Spring/ECE5720_Parallel_Computing_notes.md

 **Flynn's classification**

+<font color="red">potential quiz problem</font>

 - SISD - single instruction, single data

+  - One instruction stream is acted on by a single PE
+  - Deterministic execution (result will not change)
+  - Oldest type of computer

 - SIMD

   <img src=".\ECE5720_Parallel_Computing_notes.assets\image-20220127150142241.png" alt="image-20220127150142241" style="zoom:50%;" />

+  - Operates on arrays od data
+  - Elements of an array are acted opon by the same single instruction but by different PEs
+  - PEs execute same instructions at the same cycle (lock step execution)
+  - PEs operate on different elements
+  - Specialized for problems with high degree of regularity

 - MISD ?

 - MIMD - multiple instruction, multiple data

   <img src=".\ECE5720_Parallel_Computing_notes.assets\image-20220127150418425.png" alt="image-20220127150418425" style="zoom:50%;" />

+  - Every PE may be executing a different instruction possibly on different data at its own pace.
+  - Synchronous or asynchronous execution, possibliliy of <font color="red">race condition</font>
+  - Common gobal address space visible to all PEs
+  - Communication via shared data
+  - Cache coherence mechanism required

 Shared memory threads model